raymond-w-ko/omegacomplete.vim/README.md

 # OmegaComplete

 ## General Information
-This is my crazy sideproject which attempts to provide the fastest and most useful keyword completions for VIM.
+This is my crazy side project which attempts to provide the fastest and most useful keyword completions for VIM.

-To accomplish this, the VIM portion of OmegaComplete talks to a server component coded in C++03 via sockets (for performance reasons), and uses VIM Python bindings to process buffers and send them to the server for synchronization.
-Issuing commands to the server is also done in Python.
+To accomplish this, the OmegaComplete uses a Python extension module coded in C++03 to do the acutal parsing and completions.
+Tiny bits of Python are used to "glue" VIM and the C++ module together.

-Processing of buffers and keyword extraction is done asynchronously, so results might lag behind a bit.
+Processing of buffers, which include keyword extraction, abbreviation calculation, and maintaining a trie and  of all words, is done asynchronously, so results might lag behind a bit.
 But because of this, editing large files is not a problem and does not introduce input lag when in insert mode.